How to Improve Learning Retention for Training Content With Voice Over

-As a rule of thumb, always avoid text-to-speech programs.
+As a rule of thumb, always avoid text-to-speech programs despite them being great for other applications.
 You should aim to connect with your audience through the elearning voice you cast.

 According to Course Method, the many benefits of hiring a professional voice actor to record your learning content include their polished narrative skills, and the aptitude for building and maintaining a connection with audiences.